 Don't use DCG notation for new code.

-Use state variables for threading the IO state etc.
+Use state variables for threading state, such as the IO state.

 The conventional IO state variable name is